Quotable

 About The Zone

-Just 20 miles west of Seattle are Naval Base Kitsap-Bangor and the Strategic Weapons Facility, Pacific (SWFPAC).
+Just 20 miles west of Seattle. and roughly 40 miles north of Tacoma, are Naval Base Kitsap-Bangor and the Strategic Weapons Facility, Pacific (SWFPAC).
 Bangor is home port to 8 of the U.S. Navy's Trident nuclear submarines, each one carrying 24 Trident D-5 missiles, and each missile capable of carrying up to 8 nuclear armed warheads.
-SWFPAC is the Navy's nuclear weapons storage depot where the nuclear warheads are stored, maintained and deployed.
+SWFPAC is the Navy's nuclear weapons storage depot where the nuclear warheads are stored, maintained and prepared for deployment.

 Theresa Power-Drutis, who created our yard signs!

 The Puget Sound Nuclear Weapon Free Zone Declaration grew out of our work at Ground Zero Center for Nonviolent Action (GZ).
-For nearly 35 years GZ has resisted the Trident nuclear weapons system, and worked for the abolition of nuclear weapons.
+For some 40 years GZ has resisted the Trident nuclear weapons system, and worked for the abolition of nuclear weapons.

-The Puget Sound Nuclear Weapon Free Zone is at the heart of our plan to magnify other nuclear abolition efforts including the campaign to stop the Navy from building a Second Explosives Handling Wharf at Bangor, a campaign to stop the Navy from building a new $80 billion fleet of ballistic missile submarines, and the Mayors for Peace project.
+The Puget Sound Nuclear Weapon Free Zone is at the heart of our plan to magnify other nuclear abolition efforts including a campaign to stop the Navy from building a new $100 billion fleet of ballistic missile submarines, and the Mayors for Peace project.

 Watch our Home Page for Blog posts, announcements and ways we can work together toward a nuclear weapon free world beginning right here in our own front yard - Puget Sound!